Miniature Coverlet

 Getting up close and personal with some tiny threads.

 Until I really set down to examine the piece, I looked into the idea of miniature overshot.
-I had though to myself "this is too small to actually match the draft in the book- so they must of made it mini?
+I had though to myself "this is too small to actually match the draft in the book, so they must have made it mini?
 But how do you make an overshot mini?"
 So after cruising my books and online resources, I happened upon an awesome book which gave me some insight into one technique of miniature overshot.

 Bertha Gray Hayes was an early 20th century weaver who became prominently known for her miniature overshot and name draft designs.
 Traditionally to miniaturize an overshot pattern, one would choose a pattern with large pattern blocks and remove certain threads.
 This process made the over motifs smaller.
 Miss Hayes', instead, drafted small pattern blocks of her own original designs.
 She usually derived her small motifs from name drafts.
 Her structures are incredibly unique, often showcasing asymmetrical designs, and different threading techniques to add variety.
 I highly recommend reading and weaving through Weaving Designs By Bertha Gray Hayes: Miniature Overshot Patterns by Norma Smayda, Gretchen White, Jody Brown, and Katharine Schelleng.